UniversalDependencies/docs/_ps/feat/Mood.md

 The indicative mood includes three sets of simple finite forms for these tenses and aspects:
 * present imperfective: present imperfective stem + present endings
 * past imperfective: past imperfective stem + past endings
-* past perfective: past perfective stem + past endings The analogically formed present perfective forms are used for the subjunctive, as the punctual events cannot happen at the present point.
+* past perfective: past perfective stem + past endings7

+The analogically formed present perfective forms are used for the subjunctive, as the punctual events cannot happen at the present point.